grantbey/room-assistant-docker/README.md

 ## Pre-requisites
 Bluetooth must be installed and configured on your host machine.

 Verify that the command `hciconfig dev` outputs a device and that the device is listed as `UP RUNNING`.
-If the device is down, run `sudo hciconfig hci0 UP`.
+If the device is down, run `sudo hciconfig hci0 up`.

+Disable bluetooth on the host machine to ensure it does not conflict:
+`sudo systemctl stop bluetooth && sudo systemctl disable bluetooth`

+You may have to install the correct firmware for your bluetooth device.
+See [here](https://github.com/winterheart/broadcom-bt-firmware) for more details.

 ## Install the docker container
 1. Pull the image